RinkiyaKeDad/personal-website/README.md

 ##### 4. Add your About Me
 Go to src/components/AboutPage/AboutPage.js

-Replace the content in

-with what you want to.
+Replace myinfo with whatever you want to.
 I'd suggest you dont change the post script so that people know that the component is clickable.

 ##### 5.Add your Socials
 Go to src/components/AboutPage/AboutPage.js